mattlovaglio/mattlovaglio.github.io/_posts/2015-03-27-Making-Embedded-Content-Responsive-In-Jekyll-Posts.md

 Things like embedding a YouTube video will require some additional strategy.
 That is if you're using the iframe method and want the content to be responsive.

 If you embed a YouTube video in a Jekyll post, as per the official YouTube instructions, you might notice that on an iPhone (or any mobile device) your embedded content spills out of the viewport.
+See below.

+![Test Image](/images/example-issue.png)

 Not desirable.
 So as you can deduce, this method is not responsive friendly.

-![Test Image](/images/example-issue.png)

 **The default YouTube embed instructions might look something like this:**